 The Archon.
 A character who succeeds on a DC 14 Intelligence (Religion) check recognizes that the orb is a corrupted archon known as a hooded lantern.
 At the GM's discretion, allow this player to review archon's statblock.
-The archon seeks to remove itself from this plane by eliminating those it perceives to be its summoners (the villagers).
+Presenting a holy symbol and succeeding on a DC 16 Intelligence (Religion) check, or appealing to the archon's once pure nature with a DC 16 Charisma (Persuasion) check makes the archon stunned for 1 round.
+While corrupted, the archon seeks to remove itself from this plane by eliminating those it perceives to be its summoners (the villagers); it continues to do so until stopped, its corruption is removed, or until the doors of the cathedral are thrown open, at which point it seeks its freedom elsewhere.

 The Crowd.
-Any heroic actions the party takes is enough to quell the push for the doors, at least momentarily.
+Any heroic actions the party takes suffices to quell the push for the doors, at least momentarily.
 Each time the hooded lantern archon targets a villager (see below), there is a cumulative 10% chance the dozens of villagers in the rear of the chapel surge out the doors.
 Should this occur, these Rybalkans are now missing (e.g. captured off screen).
 A character can truly calm the crowd with a successful DC 15 Charisma (Persuasion) or Charisma (Intimidation) check; this check is made with advantage if the mayor continues to hold the doors shut.

 The Reliquary.
-The party has spent enough time in Rybalka to know that immediately below the chapel is the priest's living quarters (not depicted in this adventure), and below that the reliquary.
-A character who succeeds on a DC 13 Intelligence (History) check knows that the trap door on the dais, normally used in certain ceremonies, leads to a stairway that descends directly into the reliquary.
+The party has spent enough time in Rybalka to know that immediately below the chapel is the priest's living quarters (not depicted in this adventure), and below that the Reliquary.
+A character who succeeds on a DC 13 Intelligence (History) check knows that the trap door on the dais, normally used in certain ceremonies, leads to a stairway that descends directly into the Reliquary.

 The Ritual.
 Clever players may think to "remove the hood" from the lantern archon by restoring the Vigil for Light chant.
 The exact method for this to succeed is left between the player(s) and the GM to decide, but for it to succeed the congregation must be made calm enough to continue chanting (see above).
 The chapel acolytes can be of help in restarting the ritual.
-The lantern archon, once restored, blesses the party, granting the benefit of a short rest (gained immediately).

-Next Scene.
+Players improvising a chant and performing it at the table automatically successfully purify the archon.
+Otherwise, while the archon is stunned (see The Archon), a DC 16 Dexterity (Sleight of Hand) check can remove the hood, metaphorically and literally.
+The party's reward for restoring the ritual and cleansing the archon is the benefit of a short rest (gained immediately).

+Development.
 This scene resolves in the wake of the player's actions to calm the villagers and defeat the hooded lantern archon.
-Begin Scene 6 when any player chooses to descend into the reliquary.
-If the entire party sticks together to save the villagers from the archon before descending into the reliquary, the acolytes reward the party with healing spells enough to restore them to full hit points.
+Begin Scene 6 when any player chooses to descend into the Reliquary.
+If the entire party sticks together to save the villagers from the archon before descending into the Reliquary, the acolytes reward the party with healing spells enough to restore them to full hit points.